chrullrich/polycom-recorder/README.md

 ## System Requirements

-* Anything, but most usefully a  Raspberry Pi running Raspbian.
+* Anything, but most usefully a Raspberry Pi.
 * Some kind of audio hardware that provides an input channel.
-* The `python3-systemd` package.

 ## Usage

-* Clone this repository as `/home/pi/recorder`.
+* Clone this repository.
-* Create the `recorder/recordings` directory.
+* Create the `/usr/local/recorder/recordings` directory.
 * Determine how to set up SoX to work with your audio hardware and enter the result in `recorder.py` (search for `AUDIODRIVER`).
-* Install, in whichever manner seems most promising to you, the systemd service `polycom-recorder.service`.
+* Arrange, in whichever manner seems most promising to you, for `recorder.py` to run on startup, and probably start it.
-* Run the service.
 * Provide audio input.
 Recording will start as soon as any sound above rustling leaves is heard, and stop ten seconds after the last such sound.

 ## Accessing Recordings

-* Recordings are stored in the `recorder/recordings` directory mentioned above.
+* Recordings are stored in `/usr/local/recorder/recordings`.
 * You may want to set up some kind of remote access.
 * With a web server, you can make use of the `index.html` that is maintained in the same directory and updated after each recording ends.